enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

 extents to other modules visualizing the same data.
 If you don't, they will not share the same displacement and scale.

+The :func:`surf`, :func:`contour_surf`, and `bar_chart` functions, which
+display 2D arrays by converting the values in height, also take a `warp_scale` parameter, to control the vertical scaling.

 .. _mlab-changing-objects-interactively:

 Changing object properties interactively